automl/AutomlCup2023/README.md

 python run_hpo.py --model <MODEL> --suite <phase-\d> --dataset_id <dataset id> --time_budget <total run time> --n_trials <number of trials>
 ```

-There are also optional arguments which allow you to use cross validation instead of the holdout default by specifying a
+There are also optional arguments which allow you to use cross-validation instead of the holdout default by specifying a
 number of folds via the `--cv` parameter.
-Additionally it is also possible to use multifidelity on the number of datapoints with the `--multifidelity` flag.
+Additionally, it is also possible to use multi-fidelity on the number of datapoints with the `--multifidelity` flag.
-For small datasets like splice we make use of 5-fold cross validation while we applied multifidelity to slow datasets
+For small datasets like splice we make use of 5-fold cross-validation while we applied multi-fidelity to slow datasets
 like lego.

 ### Run submission